ehardwick2/Energy_Demand_Forecasting/README.md

 Prophet and XGBoost are both good models for long term energy demand forecasting.
 They both capture the general pattern of the three seasonalities quite well but tend to underpredict peak demands, at least with this dataset.
 They would be good models to use for general long-term planning of the right energy generation mix, unless there is an overall trend to the data, in which case Prophet should be used.
 XGBoost wins out on training time though.
 For forecasts of several hours to a few days ahead, SARIMAX does a good job as long as there are no anomalous events that cause demand to spike or drop.

 ### Further Investigation:
-Due to time constraints, there were only so many model tweaks I could compare, but there are few worth noting that I have not yet investigated.
 Other avenues with this data that would be interesting to investigate would be to predict the contribution of wind-generated energy given the wind speed and energy price given wind generation, solar generation, and total demand.
 Energy forecasting is an interesting and important topic in machine learning and although I’ve not even scratched the surface with this project, I’m keen to dive deeper and learn more in the future!